posmishka/linux/server/LEMP Install.md

 ========================
 # Nginx

-*we will build the most recent version from source with custom modules to have http/2 enabled*
+*we will build the most recent version from source with custom modules to have http/2 enabled on CentOS7*

 ## Install Dev Tools we need
 we will need to remove them adter the building process